rabwill/short-trey-instructions/instructions.md

 ☑️  Well done, you've built a solid foundation in the theory of Declarative Agents.
 Select **Next >** to go to the next page.

 ===
-# Learning Objectives

-In this lab, you'll learn the fundamentals of creating a declarative agent, building custom APIs, and developing a fully skilled assistant that uses those APIs.

-The lab includes the following exercises:

-- **Exercise 1**: Build a backend API
-- **Exercise 2**: Build a declarative agent grounded with the API you created as well as SharePoint files

-> [!knowledge]
-> All of these labs (and more) are available on [Copilot Developer Camp](https://aka.ms/copilotdevcamp).
-Subscribe to the [Microsoft365Developer YouTube channel](https://www.youtube.com/@Microsoft365Developer).

-> [!TIP]
-> As you follow the instructions in this pane, look for the +++icon+++ to copy code or text directly into the virtual machine.
-This is especially useful for commands and configuration steps but double-check formatting or indentation after pasting!
-===
 # Pre-lab confidence & knowledge survey
 @lab.ActivityGroup(initialsurvey)